|The Range Busters|

 The initial entry hit the screen in late Summer, 1940, and was aptly titled THE RANGE BUSTERS (Monogram, 1940).
 The first sixteen featured Corrigan, King and Terhune, and fans were comfortable with that teaming and consistency.
 But several changes occurred in the last eight.
 Corrigan exited for a while - reportedly because of a salary issue and/or disagreement with producer George W. Weeks - and was replaced by stuntman/actor Dave Sharpe.
 When Sharpe departed for World War II service, Rex Lease filled in for half a picture.
 Then Corrigan was back, John King went into military service, and King's replacement was Dennis Moore.
 Terhune was the only member to appear in all twenty-four.

 The Range Busters' theme song, "Home on the Range", was played over the opening credits courtesy of veteran music director Frank Sanucci.
-The scripts had our three heroes time warping from old west settings to patriotic World War II themes (such as with TEXAS TO BATAAN (Monogram, 1942), COWBOY COMMANDOS (Monogram, 1943) and BLACK MARKET RUSTLERS (Monogram, 1943)).
+And the opening titles had rodeo announcer and performer Rex Felker from Haskell, Texas doing some rope spinning.
+The scripts had our three heroes time warping from old west settings to patriotic World War II themes (such as TEXAS TO BATAAN (Monogram, 1942), COWBOY COMMANDOS (Monogram, 1943) and BLACK MARKET RUSTLERS (Monogram, 1943)).

 The Range Busters rode off into Hollywood history in film #24, BULLETS AND SADDLES (Monogram, 1943), which was released in the Fall of 1943.
 About six months prior, we also said goodbye to Republic's Three Mesquiteers when Tom Tyler, Bob Steele and Jimmie Dodd did the 51st and last in that series, RIDERS OF THE RIO GRANDE (Republic, 1943).